PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps II/Working with Azure Devops.md

 Azure Devops is a cloud-based service that provides a set of tools to manage your software development life cycle.
 Azure DevOps is a suite of tools and services provided by Microsoft that aims to streamline and improve the software development lifecycle.
 It offers a range of integrated tools for version control, continuous integration, continuous deployment, testing, and project management.
 In this block we will focus on the project management features of Azure DevOps, which are primarily handled through Azure Boards.
 Most of the other features will be handled using Azure Machine Learning which will be introduced later in the block.

+__After this chapter, you will be able to:__

+- [ ] Describe the key features of Azure DevOps
+- [ ] Use Azure DevOps to do the following:
+  - [ ] Create and manage a backlog for your project
+  - [ ] Plan sprints and assign tasks to team members
+  - [ ] Create and use Kanban board to monitor your project's progress

 <div style="text-align:center">
 <img src="https://zeevector.com/wp-content/uploads/Microsoft-Azure-DevOps-logo.png" alt="Azure Devops Logo" width="30%" > <img src="https://media.licdn.com/dms/image/D4D12AQH4aAEOi1BToQ/article-inline_image-shrink_400_744/0/1671963791772?e=1686182400&v=beta&t=XkwRl8tdw38kIp7_MiJP_WxcKzpAo3o-hNhn3bvPXbY" alt="Azure Boards Logo" width="30%" > <img src="https://media.licdn.com/dms/image/D4D12AQEm0hTxZ9Efag/article-inline_image-shrink_1000_1488/0/1671964375737?e=1686182400&v=beta&t=aiKbDhfKmyTWw_KdGxvN5gNetOwaPDtO_45k2doFezc" alt="Azure Repos Logo" width="20%" >
 </div>